-In many cases, owners (you?) feel it is not worth making changes “after all, I’m just selling it.”
+In many cases, business owners (you?) feel it is not worth making changes “after all, I’m just selling it.”
 But time and time again owners who do prepare sell their business faster and obtain a higher price.

 A. Be highly profitable.